 Choosing the Healthiest Cookie

 In choosing cookies, the first step is acknowledging that all cookies are not created equal.
-You know this without having to think about it twice (or twice baked like a healthy no-sugar or butter biscotti recipe)… but when you’re in the grocery aisle, do you make mostly sensible or sensory decisions?
+You know this without having to think about it twice.

-If you’re not sure or it can vary, take a photo of your grocery cart at the check-out line and evaluate.
+If you’re not sure or your answer is it can vary, then take a photo of your grocery cart at the check-out line and evaluate when you get home.

-When you look closer and compare, you may find an oatmeal cookie may not be lower in sugar count than a chocolate chip cookie, the one you and the Cookie Monster in your house wanted.
+When you look closer and compare, you may find an oatmeal cookie may not be lower in sugar count than a chocolate chip cookie.
+So you are now informed and can make a better decision next time.

 In those pleasantly surprising fact discoveries, if nothing else you get what you want and are happier for your choice!
 And sometimes you’re shocked at what your old favorites tell you.